marlonecobos/ASM_course/README.md

 <hr>

 This repository contains R scripts and materials to run examples for the course.
-Example data can be obtained using the scripts presented with detailed comments in *HTML* files.
+Example data can be obtained using the scripts presented with detailed comments in guides (*HTML* files).

 <hr>